LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Apply a policy to restrict permissions on bucket

 ### [1] Write a Python script
 Apply the access permission policy to the S3 bucket `24188516-cloudstorage` in the last lab to allow only your username to access the bucket.
-The following code ean`Sid` is user defined statement Id, effe
+The following code means to create a statement with user defined `Sid`, that **DENY** actions which are all **s3.*** actions to access resources in **arn:aws:s3:::24188516-cloudstorage/***

 The bucket policy as a JSON document.